Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 MyCoeffs = xlfda_numerator('FDATool')
 ```

-3. Double-click the instance Gateway In2 to confirm the data is being sampled as 16-bit fixed-point value.
+3. Double-click the instance Gateway In2 under the FIR-Fixed-Point subsystem to confirm the data is being sampled as 16-bit fixed-point value.

 4. Click Cancel to exit the Properties Editor.